kamilszewc/ovh-dynhost-updater/README.md

 # ovh-dynhost-updater

-It is a simple script to update OVH DynHost public ip of your machine.
+It is a simple script to update OVH DynHost public ip (automatically detected) of your machine.
 Just add it as a cron job or systemd service.

 Usage: